This page contains references of mautic.net and maestro.mautic.com because of products’ previous names. Note that these links are valid.

 <subdomain>.eu.mautic.net; if the instance is hosted in EU cloud

-The DNS change might take a few hours for the record to propagate, depending on the TTL setting.
+Based on the TTL setting, the DNS change might take a few hours for the record to propagate.

 Locate the instance that you want to edit.

 If you have not created the instance, you can create one during the instance creation process.
-For more information, see Accounts and instances.
+For more information, see Instances.

 Click the pencil icon next to the instance.